Your money-making expert. Financial journalist, TV and radio personality.

 Working hours also change when a child hits 14, and there are some very tight restrictions.
 The main ones are:

-Until a child is 16 education takes priority over employment in a child’s life.
-Any job that interferes with a child school hours is not allowed by law.
+Until a child is 16, education takes priority over employment in a child’s life.
+The law doesn’t permit any work that interferes with school time.
+Always keep this in mind when looking for ways kids can make money!

-Because you’ve reached school leaving age, you may find that employers may be more willing to offer you part-time or full-time employment.
-You’re also not limited to just ‘light work’, so you’ll be allowed to work in places like a busy shop, restaurant kitchen or as a waiter or waitress.
+Because the rules become more relaxed at this point, a part-time student might have enough time to start doing more work.
+You’re also not limited to just ‘light work’, so you’re allowed to work in places like a busy shop, restaurant kitchen or as a waiter or waitress.

-At 16 everybody starts paying National Insurance, which, if you earn between £1.39 and £8.17 per week is deducted from your earnings at a rate of 12%.
+At 16 everybody starts paying National Insurance, but only if they earn over £166 a week.
 More about National Insurance can be found here.

 If you’re a student, you still pay tax on your income unless all of the following apply:

-You can ask an employer for form P38S Student Employees which means tax won’t be deducted from your earnings.
-National Insurance will still be deducted if you earn more than £1.39 a week.
+You can ask an employer for form P38(S) (Student Employees), which means tax won’t be deducted from your earnings.